Appendix H — Changes in the third edition

 This section has been loosely structured around the major soil forming factors.

 - ADD Chapter Parent material, discussing ways to record geological and lithological information.
 General commentary on the use of geological maps is included but there is no requirement to record geological map code or similar, due to scale and purpose differences.
-Two options for lithology recording are presented (NZLRI rock type, NZSC Family Rock Class).
-The mineralogy classes used in the NZSC are also included as an optional parameter.
+A new rock class list organised around origin, mineralogy, grain size and hardness is also added.

 Some commentary on available research-grade rock type vocabularies is also included.
 Longer term, the description manual should consider adopting one of these, but they need further development. - ADD Chapter Soils, describing additional sources of New Zealand soils knowledge.